mitchallen/richmond/README.md

     post:  [{ model: modelName, rights: "PUBLIC",
               before: beforePost, after: afterPost }],

-This example use a __before__ method to hash a password before saving it.
+This example uses a __before__ method to hash a password before saving it.

 The __after__ method demonstrates how to remove the hashed password before the doc is returned.